-Figure 22: Number of temporary timing changes, by month (2020-2021)
+Figure 22: Number of temporary timing changes, by month (2021-2022)

-Figure 23 shows the trend for each type by month.
+Figure 23 shows temporary timings subdivided by type.

-Figure 23: Number of temporary timing changes, by month and type (2020-2021)
+Figure 23: Number of temporary timing changes, by month (2021-2022)

 Each temporary timing change contains information on the number of intersections receiving a timing plan change.
-The vast majority of timing changes affected a single intersection, although some affected multiple (40 intersections in one case).
+Most timing changes affected a single intersection, although some affected multiple (40 intersections in one case) or included multiple iterations at the same location.

-Permanent timing changes have been tracked since 2018; there were 357 changes in 2021.
-Of these, 14 were the result of a corridor review and 42 were long-term temporary timing changes due to a temporary condition (e.g. multi-month construction lane reduction).
+Permanent timing changes have been tracked since 2018; there were 294 changes in 2022.
+Of these, 36 were the result of a corridor review.